ted-xie/FinancialModels_AmazonF1/README.md

 | Heston | European option |32|2^{24}|256|28|1.52|15% |2.2%|8.2%|8.2%| 26%|
 | Heston | European barrier option |32|2^{23}|256|27|0.75|14%|2.3%|7.8%|8.0%|26%|

-## Further information and recompilation
+## Modification and recompilation

-Further informations about the optimizations used in this implementation can be found in the paper [High Performance and Low Power Monte Carlo Methods to Option Pricing Models via High Level Design and Synthesis](http://ieeexplore.ieee.org/abstract/document/7920245/).

-In all cases, the enclosed Makefile can be used to compile the models.
+The enclosed Makefiles can be used to compile the models and re-create the AFI, after any changes to the source code.
 For example:
   ```
   cd blackScholes_model/europeanOption
   source <path to SDSoc v2017.1>/.settings64-SDx.sh